webdriverio/selenium-standalone/README.md

 selenium-standalone start -- -role node -hub http://localhost:4444/grid/register selenium-standalone start -- -role node -hub http://localhost:4444/grid/register -port 5556

+# If you have a complex configuration with numerous options or if you want to keep a clear configuration changes history,
-# specify options in config file
+# you can specify the options in a configuration file :
 selenium-standalone install --config=/path/to/config.json
 selenium-standalone start --config=./config/seleniumConfig.js